praneeth871/crawler/README.md

 # crawler
-This is a system that crawls web pages and stores them
+This is a system that crawls web pages and stores them in local repository